sarahm44/fintech-case-study/README.md

 ## Overview and Origin

 ### Name, incorporation date and founders
-Immutable provides a blockchain infrastructure that transforms digital asset ownership in the video-gaming industry (Reference: [Crunchbase, Immutable](https://www.crunchbase.com/organization/immutable)).
+Immutable provides a blockchain infrastructure that transforms digital asset - also know as an NFT (non-fungible token) - ownership in the video-gaming industry (Reference: [Crunchbase, Immutable](https://www.crunchbase.com/organization/immutable)).
 It was founded in June 2018 and is based in Sydney, Australia by brothers James and Robbie Ferguson.

 ### The idea for the company
 The company was originally named “Fuel Games” and is a gaming and digital asset technology business, with a focus on gaming on blockchain, and trade of NFTs (non-fungible tokens) (Reference: [Smart Company, Gaming startup Immutable scores $82 million for NFT trading tech](https://www.smartcompany.com.au/startupsmart/news/immutable-82-million-nft-trading-tech/)).